 Luxury Chalets Val Thorens

 Val Thorens in the Tarentaise Valley - located at an altitude of 2300m - is the highest ski town in Europe.
 It is located in the commune of Saint-Martin-de-Belleville in the Savoie département.
 Finest Holidays exclusive and luxury ski chalets in Val Thorens are available fully catered and self-catered, many offer spa facilities including indoor swimming pool, hot tub, sauna, gym and ski in/ski out access - for the very best luxury ski holidays in the 3 Vallées.
-The resort forms part of the Les Trois Vallées ski area which, with over 600 km of piste, is one of the largest linked ski areas in the world.
+The resort forms part of the Les Trois Vallées ski area which, with over 600km of piste, is one of the largest linked ski areas in the world.
 The Trois Vallées ski domain is connected by a common ski pass.

 Val Thorens is now one of the most successful resorts in the Alps.
 Given the high altitude of Val Thorens and the Glacier de Péclet the often large volume of snow means that the resort is usually open from mid-November until early May.
 The highest ski-able peaks are Pointe du Bouchet (3220m) and Cime de Caron (3200m).
 Skiers can reach these peaks via a cable car of the same name.
 It is one of the biggest in the world with a capacity of 150+1 passengers.

 Val Thorens has a total of 68 marked runs, and several terrain parks.
 The main snow park sees top level freestyle competitions every winter as it hosts a stage of the national SFR Slopestyle Tour, and the ski cross arena is frequently visited by the FIS Skier X World Cup.
 Jean-Fred Chapuis, who won the Skier X event at the 2014 Olympics in Sochi, hails from Val Thorens and the ski cross track is named after him.